sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-28-primer-chapter3.md

         + the result of using an index outside this range is **undefined**
         + subscripting an empty string is also **undefined**
         + hence, when you use subscript operators, check whether the index is valid
+    * therefore, it's a good choice to use `.at()` method which acts same as what `[] operator` does but it throws an exception if it takes invalid index
+        + which means it can increase the robustness of your code
 - iterators
     * you can access the element of containers in STL by using their iterators
     * but they would be covered in the later chapter